megamindbrian/bots/README.md

 * Backup personal data, Facebook export is insufficient and grossly incomplete

 Recruiting:
-Use feeds from LinkedIn for jobs, but then do the company research automatically.
+* Use feeds from LinkedIn for jobs, but then do the company research automatically.
-Search for things like "-company name- in the news"
+* Search for things like "-company name- in the news", or "-company name- stock", or "-company name- investment"